shaan-777/LECTURA/README.md

 - [✅] **All members of the team completed Bonus Task 2 - Signing up for Sprint.dev and filled the form (3 points)**  (Details in Participant Manual)

 ---

-## 🧪 How to Run the Project
-Either visit our live website at *[https://lectura-omega.vercel.app](https://lectura-omega.vercel.app)* or run the project locally by following the steps below:
-### Requirements:
-•⁠  ⁠Node.js
-•⁠  ⁠Next.js
-•⁠  ⁠Firebase account
-•⁠  ⁠Groq API account
-•⁠  ⁠Vercel/Render for deployment

 ### Local Setup:
 ```bash